 The narcissist preys upon attention, applause, admiration and approval.
 When they are running out of supply, or it is no longer available, they experience what is known as, Narcissistic Deficiency Dysphoria.

 The narcissist may experience violent mood swings and will often resort to an alternative addiction such as drugs, alcoholism, they will become a shopaholic or engage in reckless driving.
-He will withdraw into a faraway world, in a dreamlike state where there is plenty of narcissistic supply available.
+They will withdraw into a faraway world, in a dreamlike state where there is plenty of narcissistic supply available.

 So the short answer to how long can a narcissist go without supply?
 Is not for long.
 Think about it like this, how long can a heroine addict go without heroine before they begin to have a physical reaction to the withdrawal?
 Not long right?